Semiconductors

 The first two rounds of China’s Big Fund semiconductor investment fund were focused on costly IC manufacturing.
 The latest and largest round of 344 billion CNY (44 billion EUR), announced in May 2024, is expected to focus on AI chips and high-end equipment, where China urgently needs self-sufficiency in the face of US export controls.

 Venture capital usually flows to companies with low capital requirements.
-The semiconductor industry as an industry that needs significant capital investment for entry was not a focus of Chinese venture capital activities until 2018/2019.
+The semiconductor industry needs significant capital investment for entry and therefore was not a focus of Chinese venture capital activities until 2018/2019.
 At that time, Huawei was targeted by US sanctions, and more and more companies bought into the government’s self-reliance drive.

 Semiconductors in China: Timeline of crucial events